Should I Sell My House Now? 8 Reasons to Sell (Or Wait)

 Reasons to sell your house now

-You want to maximize your equity.
-If your home has risen significantly in value, you may want to cash in while it's still a seller's market. |
+You're taking advantage of record equity.
+If your home has risen significantly in value, you may want to cash it in.

-» JUMP: Tips for selling your home in 2022
+» JUMP TO: Reasons to sell later | Tips for selling your house in 2025

 You're looking to downsize your lifestyle

-Perhaps the best scenario for selling now is if you're downsizing or moving to a more affordable area — particularly if you have a significant amount of equity in your home.
+Perhaps the best scenario for selling now is if you're downsizing or moving to a more affordable area — again, particularly if you have a significant amount of equity in your home.

 Another benefit of downsizing?
 If home prices DO drop, the impact on your equity will be much lower with a less expensive property.